axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 Adversaries may gather credential material by invoking or forcing a user to automatically provide authentication information through a mechanism in which they can intercept.

 ## Forced Authentication

 According to the [MITRE](https://attack.mitre.org/techniques/T1187/), adversaries may gather credential material by invoking or forcing a user to automatically provide authentication information through a mechanism in which they can intercept.
 The Server Message Block (SMB) protocol is commonly used in Windows networks for authentication and communication between systems for access to resources and file sharing.
 When a Windows system attempts to connect to an SMB resource, it will automatically attempt to authenticate and send credential information for the current user to the remote system.

 For example, a modified **.LNK** or **.SCF** file with the icon filename pointing to an external reference will force the system to load the resource when the icon is rendered to repeatedly gather credentials.

 Using the following [article](https://www.ired.team/offensive-security/initial-access/t1187-forced-authentication#execution-via-.scf) let's see if we can coerce any user to authenticate to our machine and grab a hash.
-First, we created a simple **.scf** file.
+First, we created a simple **.scf** file named *hello.scf*.

 ```bash
 [Shell]